Triggering Higgs vacuum decay: Vacuum decay triggered by many particles

 \subsection{Can a vacuum bubble be controlled, extracting energy?}

-The technique proposed to ignite a vacuum bubble is loosely similar to the colliding beam technique that aims at nuclear fusion.
-A key difference is that vacuum energy, unlike energy stored in atoms or nuclei, is not limited by the amount of matter.
-Does this imply that vacuum decay only produces an unstoppable explosion, so that vacuum energy cannot be extracted and used as an energy source?
+To conclude we bring the discussion to an even more speculative level, that could nevertheless be intellectually interesting because a new issue of basic fundamental physics arises: if a vacuum instability exists and can be triggered, {\em is it possible to use vacuum energy as an energy source, controlling the energy release}?
+The answer is naively negative because vacuum energy, unlike energy stored in atoms or nuclei, is not limited by the amount of matter: the release of vacuum energy could be unstoppable.

-In line of principle, the expansion of a vacuum bubble could be slowered or blocked by hitting all its surface with beams of SM particles intense enough to balance the vacuum pressure $\Delta V$.
-This is possible because most SM particles get ultra-heavy inside.
+We next discuss how, at least in theory, the answer could be positive.
+In line of principle, the expansion of a deeper Higgs vacuum bubble could be slowered or blocked by hitting all its surface with beams of SM particles intense enough to balance the bubble vacuum pressure $\Delta V$.
+This is possible because most SM particles become ultra-heavy inside the bubble, thereby producing an inward pressure.
 For theoretical simplicity we here focus on the possibility of surrounding the bubble with a thermal bath at temperature $T$.
 The system would behave as an ultra-hot star, stabilised only by artificially tuning the temperature $T$ to be comparable to the energy difference $\Delta V^{1/4}$ between our vacuum and the unknown vacuum inside the bubble.

-The value of $\Delta V$ is currently unknown.
-In line of principle, $\Delta V$ could be determined (without creating the bubble) by measuring safe few-particle collisions at ultra-high energy, and interpreting the observations in Quantum Field Theory.
+The value of $\Delta V$ for the possible Higgs vacuum instability is unknown.
+In line of principle, $\Delta V$ could be determined (without creating the bubble) by measuring safe few-particle collisions at futuristic ultra-high energy, and interpreting the observations in Quantum Field Theory.
 Three extreme possibilities are: \begin{itemize} \item[1)] $\Delta V \sim M_{\rm Pl}^4$.
-In this case the bubble would be uncontrollable but scientifically interesting: the true vacuum reaches the Planck scale, probing the multiverse.
+In this case the bubble would be uncontrollable: the true vacuum reaches the Planck scale, probing the multiverse possibly predicted by string theory.